 - A complicated three-week inquest in respect of a death in custody involving, inter alia, mental and physical health concerns, language barriers, and bullying.

-- Acting for a nurse, as an individual, in respect of a death in a nursing home, which was adjourned part way through for investigation by the police.
+- Acting for a nurse, as an individual, in respect of a death in a nursing home following administration of the wrong medication.

 - The successful defence of a claim for judicial review, brought against a coroner, for his refusal to conduct an Article 2 inquest and sit with a jury, in respect of the death of a very young child who passed away having developed septicaemia.

-- An inquest into the death of a woman killed by her partner who had previously served life for the murder of his ex partner.
+- Acting for the Probation Service in a six-week inquest into the death of a woman killed by her partner who had previously served life for the murder of his ex-partner.

 - An inquest into the death of a man who passed away whilst in a specialist residential unit undergoing a voluntary detoxification programme.

 Janine also provides training, and has delivered sessions to clinical staff at NHS hospital trusts.